ArianaBik96/challenge-openspace-classifier/README.md

 main.py: Entry point of the program, loads data, initializes the Openspace, and displays the seating arrangement.
 Execution

-# To run the program:
+# To run the program

 1 Ensure Python is installed on your system.